buildbeaver/buildbeaver.github.io/README.md

 # BuildBeaver Documentation

-This repo contains the GitHub pages documentation for BuildBeaver.
+To read the documentation for BuildBeaver please go to https://buildbeaver.github.io/

+This repo contains the source for the GitHub pages documentation for BuildBeaver.
 Source content is on `main` branch, deployed live site is on `gh-pages` branch.

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.